Friends of Daniel | Friends of Kyra | |

 Remember that in a Neyman-Pearson framework researchers make claims, but do not necessarily believe in the truth of these claims.
 For example, the OPERA collaboration reported in 2011 that they had observed data that seemed to suggest neutrinos traveled faster than the speed of light.
 This claim was made with a 0.2-in-a-million Type 1 error rate, assuming the error was purely due to random noise.
 However, none of the researchers actually believed this claim was true, because it is theoretically impossible for neutrinos to move faster than the speed of light.
 Indeed, it was later confirmed that equipment failures were the cause of the anomalous data: a fiber optic cable had been attached improperly, and a clock oscillator was ticking too fast.
 Nevertheless, the claim was made with the explicit invitation to the scientific community to provide new data or information that would prove this claim wrong.

 When researchers “accept” or “reject” a hypothesis in a Neyman-Pearson approach to statistical inferences, they do not communicate any belief or conclusion about the substantive hypothesis.
 Instead, they utter a Popperian basic statement based on a prespecified decision rule that the observed data reflect a certain state of the world.
-Basic statements describe an observation that has been made (e.g., “I have observed a black swan”) or an event that has occurred (e.g., “students performed better at the exam when being their training is spread out over multiple days, than when they train all information in one day”).
+Basic statements describe an observation that has been made (e.g., “I have observed a black swan”) or an event that has occurred (e.g., “students performed better at the exam when they spread out their revision over multiple days, than when they revised everything in one day”).

 Even when we have made correct claims, the underlying theory can be false.
 Popper (2002) reminds us that “The empirical basis of objective science has thus nothing ‘absolute’ about it”.
 He argues that science is not built on a solid bedrock, but on piles driven in a swamp, and notes that “We simply stop when we are satisfied that the piles are firm enough to carry the structure, at least for the time being.”
 As Hacking (1965) writes: “Rejection is not refutation.
 Plenty of rejections must be only tentative.”
 So when we reject the null model, we do so tentatively, aware of the fact we might have done so in error, without necessarily believing the null model is false, and without believing the theory we have used to make predictions is true.
 For Neyman (1957) inferential behavior is an “act of will to behave in the future (perhaps until new experiments are performed) in a particular manner, conforming with the outcome of the experiment.”
 All knowledge in science is provisional.